 Sound familiar?
 Even just a little bit?

 It’s OK.
-Quite frankly, it would be ABNORMAL if there was not at least one time during this historic global crisis that you as a leader did not feel some small sense of overwhelm and helplessness in the face of it all.
+Quite frankly, it would be ABNORMAL if there was not at least one time in recent memory that you as a leader did not feel some small sense of overwhelm and helplessness in the face of mounting problems and pressures.

 But when we find ourselves in a mindset of helplessness, we don’t have to stay that way.
 We can choose a mindset that serves us and our people more effectively.
 We can shift from “helpless” leadership to something better – something with more purpose.

-So, how can cultivate more “purpose” and less “helpless” in our leadership and life?
+So, how can construction leaders cultivate more “purpose” and less “helpless” when things go wrong?
 How can we feel like what we are doing is making a difference for ourselves and for those around us?